OuiamT/From-Zero-To-Mastering-Python/Solve the 13 unit Projects/README.md

 This project is an **intermediate-level** console application that helps users manage daily tasks.

 # 🔴 HARD PROJECT – Advanced Application:
-This project is an advanced, menu-driven management system designed for handling gym memberships.
+This project is an **advanced**, menu-driven management system designed for handling gym memberships.